Tidominer/fetchtml/api.md

-# jsimpled Library API
+# FetchTML API

-This document lists the public methods currently shipped with `jsimpled`.
-Each section captures the method description, parameters, return type, example usage, and error conditions.
-Additional helpers will appear here as the library grows.
+This document describes the public API for FetchTML, focusing on fetch-aware HTML components, templating utilities, and optional selector helpers.

-## Selection helpers
+## Selection Helpers (optional)

+These helpers provide shorthand query methods for the DOM.
+They remain available for convenience, but FetchTML's primary value comes from its fetch components.

 ### `element(selector)`